dusk-network/dusk-protocol/consensus/protocol/succinct-attestation.md

 <p><br></p>

+## Relaxed Mode
+To mitigate the increase of the block size when having many failed iterations in one round, we limit the number of iterations for which to include a [Fail Attestation][atts] in the candidate block (see the $FailedIterations$ field in the [BlockHeader][bh] structure).
+In particular, candidate blocks only include Fail Attestations for the first $RelaxedMode$ iterations (see [Global Parameters][cenv]).

 ## Emergency Mode
 In extreme cases where most provisioners are offline or isolated, multiple consecutive iterations may fail due to the lack of block generators or voters.
 In such a situation, the maximum number of iterations for a round may be reached.
 To avoid ending a round without an accepted block, the SA protocol implements an *emergency mode*.